Start Here. Start Now.

 Applicants who have earned less than 12 credit hours of college coursework must submit a high school transcript or GED score.
 Students who have earned at least 12 credit hours of college coursework must submit official transcripts for previous college courses.

-Once we receive your SAR, you will receive an email delivered to your Allen email account from our office outlining your next steps.
+Once we receive your SAR, you will receive an email delivered to the email address listed on your FAFSA from our office outlining your next steps.

 You'll need your student ID number and password (provided to you in your application acceptance email).